mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - iPerf.md

-# Cheat Sheet - Mac OS X - IPERF
+# Cheat Sheet - Mac OS X - iPerf

 By Jack Szwergold, September 15, 2015

-This tutorial explains how you can install `iperf` directly from source code on Mac OS X. Tested on Mac OS X 10.9.5.
+This tutorial explains how you can install iPerf directly from source code on Mac OS X. Tested on Mac OS X 10.9.5.

 ***

-First grab a compressed archive from an official `iperf` source site:
+First grab a compressed archive from an official iPerf source site:

 	curl -O -L https://iperf.fr/download/iperf_2.0.5/iperf-2.0.5-source.tar.gz